 for international positions will largely depend on the internship you're trying obtain.

 In order to market your full potential to potential employers, you must have a strong résumé or CV.
-The Binghamton University Career Development Center quick-reference guides, and the Watson Career and Alumni Connections reference guide page will help provide you with tips to develop your resume or CV.
+The Binghamton University Fleishman Center for Career and Professional Development quick-reference guides, and the Watson Career and Alumni Connections reference guide page will help provide you with tips to develop your resume or CV.

 Understanding of Logistics